Westbrook, Murray tussle as Nuggets beat Thunder 109-98

 The Nuggets took a 60-52 lead at halftime, boosted by Torrey Craig's perimeter shooting as he made three of his first four attempts from 3-point range.

-Adams scored 17 of his points in the first half, helping to keep the Thunder within striking distance.
+Adams scored 17 points in the first half, helping to keep the Thunder within striking distance.

 TIP-INS